 By Lillian Wynn PT, DPT

 Here at PTF, we want to keep you active in the activities that matter to you.
 If walking and running are important to you, and you feel limited by your knees, an evaluation could be useful.
-Often tight and/or weak muscles, stiff joints, and poor movement patterns can contribute to pain while running.
+There are many factors besides osteoarthritis that could be contributing to your knee pain while running.
 PTF does a complete evaluation and then designs a treatment plan individual to you and your body to keep you moving.